ibm-bluemix-mobile-services/bms-samples-ios-helloworld/README.md

 - helloWorld_swift

 ### Configure the front end in the HelloWorld sample
-1. In a terminal, navigate to the imf-helloWorld directory where the project was cloned
+1. In a terminal, navigate to the bms-samples-ios-helloworld directory where the project was cloned
 2. Navigate to the helloWorld_objective_c or helloWorld_swift directory
 3. Open the Xcode workspace: `open helloWorld.xcworkspace`.
 4. Open the AppDelegate (AppDelegate.m or AppDelegate.swift) and add the corresponding ApplicationRoute and